dividendnerd/dividendnerd.github.io/_posts/2018-07-23-seeking-fire.md

 * stuff I need
 * stuff I want

 With a simple rule: if it is something I want, don't I already have it?
-If not, write down as if it were a letter my mother explaining why I want it.
+If not, write down as if it were a letter to my mother explaining why I want it.

->write down as if it were a letter my mother explaining why I want it
+>write down as if it were a letter to my mother explaining why I want it

 These simple rules make my life so easy.
 For example, my bluetooth headphones broke at the beginning of this year.
 First, it was only visual damage, non-technical issues.
 Then I almost could not resist the urge to buy these fancy noise-cancelling headphones.
 But I told myself, dude, they work perfectly fine, just wear them until they break down.
 Being honest, I was kinda ashamed using these headphones, with the shell covers almost all peeled off.
 But then, after a few more months, the left ear cup didn't work, I tried to look for a fix, but these headphones aren't produced anymore (last one produced in 2010) so the parts I needed where hard to get.
 Aaaaaaand that was the moment I said to myself, dude now you overreacting with the minimalism.
 Write that letter to your mom, I think you can defend it and buy a new one.
 And so I did.
 With the headphones used until broken, it felt pretty good to get rid of the old one.
-It lasted for over 8 years, with regular use (couple days/week) and now I had the perfect reason to buy my fancy headphones I'd now not only wanted, but also needed in my life.
+It lasted for over 8 years, with regular use (couple days/week) and now I had the perfect reason to buy the fancy [headphones](https://www.sony.com/electronics/headband-headphones/wh-h900n) I'd now not only wanted, but also needed in my life.

 Funny how these things work out.
 So I try to follow these rules, stick to my plan and I'll never have financial stress.
 Since I now know what I'll be using the money for, it's for my FIRE.